OscarJ12/eudic/README.md

 The paper details the algorithm’s derivation, mathematical rationale, performance metrics, and comparison with other exponential approximation methods (Taylor, LUT, etc.).

+NOTE: Right now (30/05/2025) this method only supports positive values of x.
+Giving it negatives leads to undefined behaviour.
+I am working on it, I'll add that capability soon.

 ##  Files